Pure-Peace/vue-cli-electron-template/README.md

 - `axios`: Added request demo.
 - Use `ESlint` for code style specification.
 - `vuex`
-- No third-party ui library is introduced for your convenience.
+- I did not use any ui library, you can add as you like.

 <h2 align="center">-Start-</h2>